MaapleWaafles/DragonBallRush/README.md

 # DragonBallRush
 2D DBZ Fighting Game
-Made to challenge my Skills for me, and a small non-profit game for DB Fans
+Made to challenge my programming skills, and a small non-profit game for DB Fans